kahinimehta/SocialRecognitionTask/README.md

 ## Narrative Context

 The experiment is framed as a photography studio collaboration task.
-Participants join a small photography studio where **Amy**, a professional photographer, is preparing images for an upcoming exhibition.
+It is **Amy's shop**; she is the professional photographer preparing images for an exhibition. **Carly** is Amy's assistant and **only appears during the practice block**—she walks participants through the training (using the same image as Amy).
+The **experimental blocks** use **Amy** (reliable partner) or **Ben** (another assistant who may rely on different cues, unreliable partner).
 Participants help sort through large sets of images and decide which ones truly belong in the collection.
-During the experiment, participants may work with **Amy** (reliable partner) or **Ben** (another assistant who may rely on different cues, unreliable partner).
 The task is framed as helping an "in-house curator" score the images, with scoring feedback presented as "The in-house curator scored this image: X points" rather than direct point earnings.

 ## Repository Contents